Connect with us

 • Several kidney diseases.

-• Incompetent cervix: this happens when the cervix beings to open and widen too early Especially in the middle of pregnancy.
+• Incompetent cervix: this happens when the cervix begins to open and widen too early, Especially in the middle of pregnancy.

 What Doesn’t Cause Miscarriage?

 After reading this article, you might be afraid of having a miscarriage again.
-Some things don’t cause miscarriage and they are generally safe and cannot pose a threat in getting a miscarriage.
+Some things don’t cause miscarriage, and they are generally safe and cannot pose a threat to getting a miscarriage.

 Sitting or standing for a very long time.